prurigro/darkcloud-vimconfig/README.md

 * [tcommand_vim](https://github.com/tomtom/tcommand_vim): Select commands, menu items etc. from a list.
   * [tlib_vim](https://github.com/tomtom/tlib_vim): Some utility functions for VIM.
 * [tcomment_vim](https://github.com/tomtom/tcomment_vim): File-type sensible comments that can be easily toggled on and off for blocks of text.
-* [vimfiler.vim](https://github.com/Shougo/vimfiler.vim): A curses-style file manager for vim that runs on it's own or in a sidebar and can associate handlers for file types.
   * [unite.vim](https://github.com/Shougo/unite.vim): A library used by Vim Filer to help build its user interface.
 * [vim-fugitive](https://github.com/tpope/vim-fugitive): A wrapper integrating git into vim in such a way as to provide features neither of them could offer on their own.
 * [vim-gutentags](https://github.com/xolox/vim-easytags): A plugin that takes care of the much needed management of tags files in Vim.